ardalis/ardalis-com-gatsby/src/pages/blog/getting-started-with-architecture-decision-records.md

 ## A Simple Decision Record

-An [Architecture Decision Record](https://en.wikipedia.org/wiki/Architectural_decision#Decision_documentation) is a tool for documenting a decisions that has been made (or is under discussion) related to the architecture of a particular system or application.
+An [Architecture Decision Record](https://en.wikipedia.org/wiki/Architectural_decision#Decision_documentation) is a tool for documenting a decision that has been made (or is under discussion) related to the architecture of a particular system or application.
 You'll find many templates available to help you get started but in general when you find that a decision needs to be made you should think about documenting the following:

 - What is the issue you are deciding (brief and clear)
 - What decision did you make (if any, yet)